Before booking a hotel in Bali, there are a few caveats to consider, particularly when searching for accommodation

 Test Wi-Fi Before Committing

 If Wi-Fi is very important to you (e.g., you’ll be working or making a lot of internet calls while at the hotel), you’ll definitely want to verify that it works well before taking a room.
-Even large, upscale hotels are plagued by slow Wi-Fi connections, a constant source of frustration for digital nomads in Bali.
+Even large, upscale hotels are plagued by slow Wi-Fi connections, an all-too-familiar source of frustration for digital nomads in Bali.

-Try asking reception for a room closer to the access point, although this might not make a difference at night and on rainy days when more guests turn to iPads and smartphones for distraction.
+Try asking reception for a room closer to the access point, although this might not make a difference at night and on rainy days when more guests turn to laptops and smartphones for entertainment.

 Check for a Smoke Smell

-Smoking indoors is legal and common in Bali.
+Smoking indoors is common in Bali.
 Even if you booked a non-smoking room, a room may have been converted to “non smoking” just before you arrived.
 Sometimes smoke from communal areas in the hotel can enter rooms.